|

 The red flag with a yellow cross is shown at the entrance of pit road to indicate the

-this flag will be withdrawn. |
+the flag is withdrawn. |

 |

-The flagman displays two crossed checker flags to indicate to the drivers that
+The flagman displays two crossed checker flags to indicate to the drivers

 the race has reached it's halfway point. |